Review of Nik Viveza V2 editing plugin

 Updated version of Nik’s Photoshop plugin to correct/enhance images

 Nik Software has updated the Viveza plugin to version 2 and Keith Cooper has been having a look at what it does.
-This is still the version shipping in the Google Nik Collection.

 You can use it to adjust images in subtle ways that are sometimes just much more difficult (and time consuming) to do on their own in Photoshop.